-1. For reported incidents where the responding party to the complaint holds primary status as a University student, reports can be made to the Title IX Coordinator, a Responsible Employee, and any of the following individuals:
+1. For reported incidents where the responding party to the complaint holds primary status as a University student, reports can be made to the Title IX Coordinator, Deputy Title IX Coordinator, or any Responsible Employee, including any of the following individuals:

+Kathleen Anderson

+Deputy Title IX Coordinator

+Title IX Investigator

-Kathleen Anderson Deputy Title IX Coordinator Office of Community Life 1420 N. Charles Street, Academic Center, 1420 N. Charles Street, Academic Center, Room 112 410.837.4755 communitylife@ubalt.edu
+Office of Community Life Office of Community Life

+1420 N. Charles Street, Academic Center,

+1420 N. Charles Street, Academic Center,

+Room 112 410.837.4755 communitvlife@ubalt.edu

-Christy Lee Koontz Title IX Investigator Office of Community Life Room 112 410.837.4755 communitylife@ubalt.edu
+Christy Lee Koontz Room 112 410.837.4755 communitvlife@ubalt.edu

-2. For reported incidents where the responding party to the complaint holds primary status as a University Employee or University contractor, reports can be made to the Title IX Coordinator, any Responsible Employee, and any of the following individuals:
+2. For reported incidents where the responding party to the complaint holds primary status as a University Employee or University contractor, reports can be made to the Title IX Coordinator, Deputy title IX Coordinator, or a Responsible Employee, including any of the following individuals: